 Here are some of the most significant Rome destinations, that you simply cannot afford to miss:

 The Vatican is a beautiful independent city-state, spread over a small area of 100 acres.
-The place is ruled by Pope Francis, the Supreme head of the Roman Catholic Church.
+The place is ruled by Pope Francis, the supreme head of the Roman Catholic Church.
 The great basilica and museums are the highlights of the place.
-It is a holy city for the Roman Catholics all over the world.
+It is a holy city for Roman Catholics all over the world.

 The Colosseum is one of the most prominent attractions in the city.
 This majestic amphitheater was built during the first century and was the largest one in the Roman Empire.
 It is an architectural marvel.
 It was set up by the emperors of the Flavian dynasty.
 It was the biggest venue for theater and sport during that period.

 St. Peter’s Basilica:

 This is another major tourist attraction.
 The magnificent church stands tall with a height of 400 feet.
-Artistic Maestros like Michel Angelo and Bernini have contributed in making this church a masterpiece.
-While Michelangelo designed the dome, Bernini designed the St. Peter’s Square.
+Artistic Maestros like Michel Angelo and Bernini have contributed to making this church a masterpiece.
+While Michelangelo designed the dome, Bernini designed St. Peter’s Square.
 The architecture reminds us of the greatest works of the Renaissance period.
 It is considered to be one of the holiest shrines for Roman Catholics.

 The construction of this ancient building dates back to 126 AD.
 It was constructed as a temple for the Roman Gods.
 Supported with large Corinthian granite columns, it is one of the well-preserved structures in Rome.
 It was later converted into a church.

 There is a saying that ‘one who throws a coin in the Trevi fountain will return to Rome one day.
 It is a popular tourist attraction in Rome.
 It was designed by Nicola Salvi, with a dimension of 26.3 m by 49.15m in the year 1762.
 This place provides an excellent backdrop for photographs.

-This monumental stairway, consist of 135 steps.
+This monumental stairway consists of 135 steps.
 It was built to link the Bourbon Spanish Embassy to the Holy See with the French Church, Trinita Dei Monti.
 During the month of May, the steps are decorated with bright pink azaleas.
 It is a visual delight for the tourists.